Jesus said: ‘I’ll also write the Name of my God upon them.’ –Revelation 3:12

-As for Aramaic-speakers, they also said Lord, but couldn’t use the same trick as Greek of leaving out “the,” beforehand because Aramaic doesn’t have a word meaning “the” (as is the case in many languages).
+As for Aramaic-speakers, they also said Lord, but they couldn’t use the same trick as the Greek-speakers of leaving out “the” beforehand.
+Why not?
+Because Aramaic doesn’t have a word meaning “the” (as is the case with many modern languages like Russian).
 So instead, they used a different little trick.
 The full, long, spelling of Lord (maryah) was usually reserved for replacing YHWH.
 They’d use shortened spellings of the word at other times (e.g. mara).
 This practice may have been 500 years old by the time of the Apostles, perhaps dating back to the time of the Babylonian exile.

 So, 1st-century Jews (and Jews who became Early Christians) had ways of knowing when Lord was a euphemism.
-They knew when it really meant YHWH.
+In Greek there was the grammar “error” of missing out “the”.
+In Aramaic there was maryah.
+They knew when the scrolls really meant YHWH.

 It’s a bit like how in the King James Version, it sometimes says “LORD” (in capitals) instead of “Lord”.
 Not many people know it, but this is a deliberate clue left by the KJV translators to tell readers where the Hebrew source texts say YHWH.

-In other words, it could easily be that the New Testament manuscripts never had YHWH written in them, but it didn’t matter!
+In other words, it could easily be that the Bible books of the Christian Era never had YHWH written in them, but it didn’t matter!
 Everyone knew when Lord meant YHWH.
 Greek-speakers looked for the missing “the,” while Aramaic-speakers listened for maryah being used like a proper noun.
 In addition, there was also the context.
-After all, what do you look for when working out that something is a euphemism?
+After all, what do you look for when working out that something’s a euphemism?
 Probably the context.

 The people weren’t stupid; they knew what was going on.
 They knew the game, and they knew how to play it.
-It could easily be that YHWH is in the New Testament, and has been there all along, staring at us in the face.
-It was just written for an audience that was “in-the-know,” something that modern-readers are not.
+It could easily be that YHWH is “in” the Gospels and the other books of the Christian Era, and has been there all along, staring at us in the face.
+It was just written for an audience that was “in-the-know,” something that modern readers are not.

 Further, the custom of saying ‘Lord’ as a euphemism is even older than I’ve described.
 Remember, the Jews already used the same custom to avoid saying a pagan god’s name.
 This custom was a staggering 1,500 years old by the 1st century.
 The Law of Moses forbade saying the names of foreign gods: